kudobuilder/kudo/keps/0019-package-api-versioning.md

 * Handle operator dependencies on specific Kubernetes versions

 ## Proposal

+A `operator.yaml` file already provides versions for all components describing an operator:
+  * The dependency on KUDO is provided by the `apiVersion` and `kudoVersion` fields
+  * The bundled application version is provided by the `appVersion` field
+  * The version of the operator is provided by the `version` field
+  * The version of Kubernetes is provided by the `kubernetesVersion` field

+From these versions, currently only the `version` field can be used when installing packages with `kubectl kudo install`.
+Furthermore, a package repository index only contains `appVersion` and `version` fields in its entries.
+This limits the possible installation scenarios.
+At least the following installation scenarios should be supported:
+  1. A package repository could contain operators for older `apiVersion` and than the currently released KUDO.
+A user should be able to install these operators with older versions of KUDO.
+  2. A user should be able to install a specific `appVersion` of an operator

+### Support multiple API versions in the package repository

 Through the `apiVersion` field in an `operator.yaml` it is already guaranteed that the operator will match a specific API version of KUDO.
 However, this field isn't taken into account when installing packages from a repository.
 KUDO will try to install the latest version of the package even if the `apiVersion` doesn't match.
 This can be mitigated by adding the packages `apiVersion` to the repository index and filtering out all packages that don't have a matching version.
 This way, older versions of packages can still be part of the repository and keep working with older versions of KUDO.